CrunchyData/postgres-operator/docs/content/installation/other/ansible/updating-operator.md

 The commands should be run in the directory where the Crunchy PostgreSQL Operator playbooks is stored.
-See the `ansible` directory in the Crunchy PostgreSQL Operator project for the inventory file, main playbook and ansible roles.
+See the `ansible` directory in the Crunchy PostgreSQL Operator project for the inventory file, values file, main playbook and ansible roles.

 ## Updating on Linux